 - Monitor your blood sugar level

-10. Monitor Your Blood Sugar Levels“What gets measured gets managed.”
+“What gets measured gets managed.”
 Measuring and monitoring blood glucose levels can also help you control them.
 For example, keeping track helps you determine whether you need to make adjustments in meals or medications.
-It will also allow you to understand your body better and able to take control before condition worsen till medication is needed.
+It will also allow you to understand your body better and be able to take control before the condition worsen till medication is needed.

 Preparation before taking your blood sugar level: